Andrii-Radyhin/Airbus-Ship-Detection-Challenge/README.md

 ## Guide & EDA
 ### Guide

-1. Important to notice that we have dataset in run-length encoding format, utils/utils.py contains decoder which were based on
- **Link to Kaggle Notebook:** [tap here](https://www.kaggle.com/paulorzp/run-length-encode-and-decode).
+1. Important to notice that we have dataset in run-length encoding format, utils/utils.py contains decoder which based on **Link to Kaggle Notebook:** [tap here](https://www.kaggle.com/paulorzp/run-length-encode-and-decode).

    a.
 We need to create a base directory (in my case it's named 'airbus-ship-detection').
 Then put there two subfolders 'train_v2' and 'test_v2'.